4hellboy4/notimy/README.md

 # Notimy
-Nowadays people spend about the half of their day time using gadgets and surfing the net, therefore some problems appear, for instance, the main is the lack of anonimuty.
-Hence I created the app which will solve this issue.
+Nowadays people spend about the half of their day  using gadgets and surfing the Net.
+Therefore, some problems appear.
+For instance, the main is the lack of anonimity.
+Hence I created the app which can solve this issue.

 ## Table of contents
 - [Overview](#overview)